yegor256/blog/static/256-bloghacks.md

 <!-- Reviews for Google -->

+Mar 5, 2017:
+Added unique words counter [here](/contents.html).
+It seems that my vocabulary is 8,679 words.
+Not bad.

 Feb 23, 2017:
 I've got the first full-size review of the book from one of its main reviewers/contributors (Wojciech Adam Koszek).
 I will add more reviews